Aditya-dom/Aditya-dom/README.md

 ##
 <h3 align="left">Support:</h3>
-If you want to support me Directly Collab on My NOT-common Project..
+If you want to support me Directly Collab on My NOT-common Project.

-Thank you
+## Thank you